Brazoria County Court Records

 Brazoria County Civil Court Records

-Civil cases in Brazoria County are allocated across the district courts and county courts at law based on the amount in controversy.
-The district courts have jurisdiction over civil matters exceeding $200,000 and share concurrent jurisdiction with the county courts at law for claims between $500 and $200,000.
+Civil cases in Brazoria County are divided between the district courts and county courts at law based on the dollar amount at stake.
+District courts have jurisdiction over civil matters exceeding $200,000 and share concurrent jurisdiction with the county courts at law for claims between $500 and $200,000.
 The county courts at law also handle most eminent domain proceedings.

 Where Civil Records Are Held

-The District Clerk maintains civil case records from the five district courts.
-The County Clerk maintains civil filings from the four county courts at law.
-Justice of the peace courts handle small claims and civil matters within their statutory monetary limits; those records are kept at the respective JP court locations.
+The District Clerk holds civil case records from the five district courts.
+The County Clerk holds civil filings from the four county courts at law.
+Justice of the peace courts handle small claims and civil matters within their statutory monetary limits, and those records are kept at the respective JP court locations.

 Searching Civil Records